pág. 8796

 interesting way” (p.77).
 Thus, when students take part in creative writing, they turn their thoughts and

-ing written forms.
+emotions into creative, understandable, and engaging written forms.
 Read (2015) noted that the

 inclusion of creative thinking in English lessons helps children develop cognitive skills such as